mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 You can download a calculated audience as a CSV file.
 This is useful if you want to troubleshoot your audience criteria, or if you want to share your audience data with a partner without an official mParticle Audience integration.

+Audience downloads take some time to prepare depending on the volume of users in the audience, ranging from a few minutes up to ~6 hours for extremely large audiences.

+Audience downloads are available on Real-time audiences only.
+To download a Lifetime audience, connect and send it to an infrastructure output like S3 and download it from there.

 ### Initiate a download

 You can initiate an Audience download, either from the main **Audiences** page: